pzbitskiy/media_center_kb/README.md

-# Media center custom keyboard
+# Media center controller with a numpad keyboard

 ## Project goals